NickHoward1/Incident-Response-in-Sentinel-NIST-800-61-/README.md

 <b>Executed:</b> see KQL query below, if there is a result, the command was executed meaning this will need to be written in the notes and passed of to the SOC2.
 Copy and paste the query used in the notes as well.

+<b>Isolated:</b>  Write that the machine was isloated in MDE and a Anti Virus Scan was carried out. <b>Process:</b>  `MDE - Assets - Devices - Seach for device - Top right corner isolate & Run malware scan`

  `let TargetHostname = "windows-target-1"; // Replace with the name of your target host as it shows up in the logs let ScriptNames = dynamic(["eicar.ps1", "portscan.ps1", "pwncrypt.ps1"]); // Add the name of the scripts that were downloaded DeviceProcessEvents